longhorn/website/content/docs/1.7.3/snapshots-and-backups/backup-and-restore/set-backup-target.md

 Longhorn also supports setting up recurring snapshot/backup jobs for volumes, via Longhorn UI or Kubernetes Storage Class.
 See [here](../../scheduling-backups-and-snapshots) for details.

-> Note:
+> **Notice**
-> Longhorn will attempt to clean up the backup-related custom resources in the following scenarios:
 >
+> - The lifecycle of Longhorn backups within the backup store is entirely managed by Longhorn. **Any retention policy directly on the backup store is strictly prohibited**.
+>
+> - Longhorn attempts to clean up the backup-related custom resources in the following scenarios:
-> - An empty response from the NFS server due to a brief server downtime.
+>   - An empty response from the NFS server due to server downtime.
 >   - A race condition between related Longhorn backup controllers.
 >
-> The backup information will be resynchronized during the next polling interval.
+>   The backup information is resynchronized during the next polling interval.
 For more information, see [#9530](https://github.com/longhorn/longhorn/issues/9530).

 This page covers the following topics: